-Not only did this episode seem like the writers may have run out of customized material Martin since it was so soon since he last dropped by but this is also the second to last episode of the season, so the creative tank may have been running dry and these were decent evergreen bits to burn through.
+Not only did this episode seem like the writers may have run out of customized material Martin since it was so soon since he last dropped by but this is also the second to last episode of the season, so their creativity tanks may have been running dry, and these were decent evergreen bits to burn through.

 Well, now that I've worked that out, it's time to share what I saw as I give you...

 The Wicker Breakdown:

 The show starts with a Weekend Update Special.
 This is a follow-up to the news story earlier in the season where Paul McCartney was busted in Japan for possession of marijuana.
 This time they've sent Father Guido Sarducci to England in an attempt to snag an interview.
 Other than talking circles as to why Paul was a no-show, the Father talks about his decision to get cornrows following the success of 10.
 He also grabs a passing mailman to take Paul's place and announce, "Live from New York..."